AchilleMBA/CS50_SQL_FINAL_PROJECT_UnsualSuspect/project/DESIGN.md

 ## VIEWS
 To check and display movements from the victim and other,

+CREATE VIEW colors_evidence AS

+CREATE VIEW Sarah_movements AS

+CREATE VIEW Samourai_movements AS

 ## Limitations

 * The database represents an event over a short period of time and not over a long period,